 Get Details on COVID-19 Tax Relief

 IRS.gov offers a dedicated section on coronavirus-related tax relief, including information on stimulus payments.
-You can use the “Get My Payment” tool to check the status of a stimulus payment and find details on the extended federal tax-filing deadline of July 15.
+You can find answers to frequently asked questions about the payments, as well as the “Get My Payment” tool to check a payment’s status.

 FAQ on Student Loan Relief